TianyouDai/TaskTavernPrototype/README.md

 # TaskTavernPrototype
-An android project to organized family chores
+An android project to organize family chores